sstephenson/bats/README.md

 #### `assert_output`

-This functions helps to verify that a command or function produces the correct output.
-It can match the entire output, a specific line, and even look for a line in the output.
-Matching can be literal, partial or regular expression.
+This function helps to verify that a command or function produces the correct output by checking that the specified expected output matches the actual output.
+Matching can be literal (default), partial or regular expression.
+This function is the logical complement of `refute_output`.

-##### Matching the entire output
+##### Literal matching

-By default, the entire `$output` is matched, and the assertion fails if it does not equal the expected output.
+By default, literal matching is performed.
+The assertion fails if `$output` does not equal the expected output.

 ```bash
 @test 'assert_output()' {